Meet our dedicated office team. We are here to support our clients every step of the way!

 Midge has personal experience with both parents and a grandmother who had Alzheimer's Disease, and understands the many and varied needs required to keep a family member happy and safe.

-"Having worked with my parents through the various stages of dementia, I understand how important it is for my parents to have a good relationship with their caregivers - and complete transparency from the organizations we worked with to get my parents the help they needed
+"Having worked with my parents through the various stages of dementia, I understand how important it was for my parents to have a good relationship with their caregivers - and complete transparency from the organizations we worked with to get my parents the help they needed."

 Sheila Tamkin SimonsClinical Care Consultant